mirage/mirage-www/tmpl/blog/introducing-charrua-dhcp.md

 ### Dhcp_server

 [Dhcp_server](http://haesbaert.github.io/charrua-core/api/Dhcp_server.html)
-Provides a library for building DHCP server, it is divided into two sub-modules:
+Provides a library for building a DHCP server and is divided into two sub-modules:
 [Config](http://haesbaert.github.io/charrua-core/api/Dhcp_server.Config.html),
 which handles the building of a suitable DHCP server configuration record and [Input](http://haesbaert.github.io/charrua-core/api/Dhcp_server.Config.html), which handles the input of DHCP packets.

-The logic is modeled in a pure functional style, [Dhcp_server](http://haesbaert.github.io/charrua-core/api/Dhcp_server.html) does not perform any IO of its own, it works by taking an input [packet](http://haesbaert.github.io/charrua-core/api/Dhcp_wire.html#TYPEpkt), a [configuration](http://haesbaert.github.io/charrua-core/api/Dhcp_server.Config.html#TYPEt)
+The logic is modelled in a pure functional style and [Dhcp_server](http://haesbaert.github.io/charrua-core/api/Dhcp_server.html) does not perform any IO of its own.
+It works by taking an input [packet](http://haesbaert.github.io/charrua-core/api/Dhcp_wire.html#TYPEpkt), a [configuration](http://haesbaert.github.io/charrua-core/api/Dhcp_server.Config.html#TYPEt)